itsjennaz/cs386-group1/deliverables/D4-Implementation.md

 ## 5. Deployment

 We are hosting our website on one of our member's virtual private servers.
 The site is reachable at: www.colinwood.dev/alertx.
-We are using Node.js as the backend framework and Express.js to handle routing.
+We are using Node.js as the backend framework and Express to handle routing.
 For local development, we simply open the .html files directly in our own browsers using the file:/// protocol.

 ## 6. Licensing